Entry 14.0 "Moonlighters"

 Besides its distinction as the big tech conglomerate that predominantly sponsored our journeyings, Pinnacle Nth was also responsible for the research, development, and technology that first led to the stable opening of the Link and subsequent exploration and colonization of the Throughworlds.
 Those facts were not lost on the creatives that made up the compliment of our ancient rocket and, after a few off-the-cuff comments I made about being on our best behavior, we got to breathe the fresh air of another new world.

 Valseidon’s sky was so alive with complex colors that to merely call it “violet” seemed like it would warrant an apology to nature herself.
-I knew I’d never achieve its true color though use of medium, but that didn’t mean I wouldn’t relish in the attempt.
+I knew I’d never achieve its true color through use of medium, but that didn’t mean I wouldn’t relish in the attempt.

 Valseidon’s largest moon, Muse, a cerulean blue behemoth, served as the planet’s main source of light.
 So large that it effectively blocked out much of the sun for days at a time, Muse’s saturated moonlight gave the skies the appearance of a generously sustained sunset.
 Though breathtaking, the lack of direct sunlight was not ideal for traditional power harnessing and led Pinnacle Nth’s engineers to invent alternate ways to power their colony and all of its diverse operations.
 It was no surprise to me that they not only solved the problem, but made their solution look like a thing of beauty.